Layr-Labs/eigenlayer-contracts/docs/avs/task/TaskMailbox.md

 * Task must exist and be in CREATED status
 * Current timestamp must be after task creation time
 * Certificate must have valid signature(s)
-* Certificate verification must pass consensus threshold
+* Certificate verification must pass consensus threshold (reverts with `ThresholdNotMet` if not)
 * AVS validation must pass

 #### `getTaskResult`